splorp/npds-tracker-server/readme.md

 + [PG] The console now says “server validation test started” before it finishes the validation
 + [PG] The tracker was waiting forever for an answer from fellow trackers, which was bad
 + [PG] Added style information to colorize the table
-+ [PG] The server performs a verification on startup
++ [PG] The tracker performs a verification on startup
 + [PG] Vector copy constructor is no longer called, so this should compile on Java < 1.2 (but it will have problems because of bugs in the JVM)
-+ [PG] The server now checks the hosts passed as REGUP parameters to be correct (to resolve and to be not private)
++ [PG] The tracker now checks the hosts passed as REGUP parameters to be correct (to resolve and to be not private)

 ### 0.1.28 [29 November 2001]

-+ [PG] No longer dumps the shared servers to npdscmd.txt
++ [PG] No longer dumps the shared trackers to npdscmd.txt
 + [PG] Fixed the ```shareEnabled``` .ini read process (```getBoolean``` is not what we want, it’s ```valueOf```)

 ### 0.1.27 [20 October 2001]

-+ [VR] Now saves registered server information for automatic reloading upon a crash or restart
++ [VR] Now saves registered client information for automatic reloading upon a crash or restart

 ### 0.1.26 [18 August 2001]